 There are many advantages to using a living trust as part of your estate planning.
 A living trust allows you to keep control over your property and money.
 If you become disabled, the person who fills your shoes to act on your behalf is subject to the rules you created.
 Moreover, assets held in trust are not subject to probate.
 Also, after the passage of five years, assets put in trust are not Countable Resources for purposes of qualifying for Medicaid Long-Term Care benefits.
 To determine if a trust is the right estate plan for your family, you may want to consider the following in Baton Rouge:

-If you answered “yes” to any of these questions, you should consult an attorney to explore whether a trust is appropriate for you, your family, and your situation.
+If you answered “yes” to any of these questions, you should consult a Baton Rouge trusts lawyer to explore whether a trust is appropriate for you, your family, and your situation.